How Much Are US Open Tennis Tickets

 The average asking price across all U.S. Open sessions on the secondary market was $525, which would make it the highest average asking price since 2011, when secondary ticket marketplace TicketIQ.com began tracking data.
 The next priciest was $434 last year, and the cheapest was $287 in 2016.

 According to TicketIQ, demand for the Men’s Singles Finals is down over the last two years — to a current average of $975, making it the fourth most expensive of the decade.
+The cheapest ticket for the finals, however, is up from last year.
 The highest average asking price was $1,154 in 2017 when Rafael Nadal won for the second time in four years.
 The average was over $1,000 in 2015 and 2018, as well.
 Fans paid an average of $1,092 in 2015 when Djokovic beat Roger Federer in four sets and $1,045 last year when Djokovic beat Juan Martin Del Porto in three sets.
-The $103 get-in price is currently the least expensive of the decade.

 Below is a look at ticketing options for the U.S. Open.